Keerths27/Flam_RnD_Assignment/Flam_RnD_Assignment/README.md

 > NOTE: The native C++ currently **just echoes the input bytes**.
 You can extend it with real OpenCV logic if you have the SDK set up.

 ## My Implementation Notes

-- Structured the project into Android, JNI, OpenGL, and Web modules as required in the assignment.
-- Used Kotlin for the Android app with a GLSurfaceView to prepare the rendering pipeline.
-- Added a JNI bridge with a native C++ stub (`flam_native.cpp`) that is ready for OpenCV-based edge detection.
-- Set up CMake and NDK integration so native code can be built and linked.
+While working on this assignment, I focused on setting up the complete pipeline and structuring the project according to the requirements.
+The Android part is written in Kotlin and connected to native C++ through JNI.
+I added a simple native stub which is ready for OpenCV-based edge detection once the OpenCV SDK is linked.

-- Implemented a basic OpenGL ES 2.0 renderer (`EdgeRenderer.kt`) that draws a fullscreen quad and can later bind processed textures.
+The OpenGL ES 2.0 renderer is kept minimal for now.
+It draws a fullscreen quad and can later display textures once the processed frames are connected to it.

-- Created a TypeScript-based web viewer that displays basic stats about the processed stream and shows where a processed frame preview would go.
+For the web part, I created a small TypeScript viewer to show placeholder stats and demonstrate how a processed frame preview would be displayed.
+I kept it simple so the focus remains on the native + Android pipeline.

 ## Structure